 2021

-This series emerged from a period of deep immersion on a temporarily isolated tropical island during the pandemic, where I lived and worked closely with movement-improviser friends.
-Removed from the habitual noise of daily life, we entered a non-verbal space in which bodies responded instinctively to the land — to humidity, light, textures, and one another.
+This photography series emerged from a period of deep immersion on a temporarily isolated tropical island during the pandemic, where I lived and worked closely with movement-improviser friends.
+Removed from the habitual noise of daily life, we entered a non-verbal, embodied space in which bodies responded instinctively to the tropical landscape—its humidity, light, textures, and rhythms.

-What unfolded were fleeting, improvised encounters shaped by gravity, touch, and porous attention.
-Through the lens, I reinterpreted these raw gestures, extracting order from their spontaneity to form new narratives that diverge from lived reality.
-The resulting images carry a cinematic sensibility: chiaroscuro, ambiguity, and suspended tension infuse each frame with a mysterious atmosphere.
+Through improvised, fleeting encounters shaped by gravity, touch, and porous attention, the series captures human movement and embodied gestures in a tropical setting.
+Using the camera, I reinterpreted these raw interactions to form new narratives that diverge from lived reality.
+The resulting images carry a dark, Baroque cinematic sensibility: chiaroscuro, ambiguity, and suspended tension infuse each frame with mystery and primal energy.

 Several of these captured fleeting moments are now available as limited-edition fine art prints.